 Before You Hire an Attorney…

 Know the fines, penalties, and evidence against you.
-This will help you pick the right attorney for your case.
+This will help you pick the right attorney for your case and know how much a DUI attorney is going to cost.
 For instance, if you have a case where your BAC (blood alcohol content) level is right on the border and there were no extenuating circumstances (such as a child in the car or the causing of an accident with or without fatalities), you may be able to use an attorney with less trial experience.
 However, be sure to find one that has a history of being able to plead out cases to lesser charges successfully, such as wet reckless instead of a DUI (assuming your state allows a plea of wet reckless).